ISPNE 2026 Conference: Stress in Motion

 • Abstract length does not include title, authors’ names, affiliations, funding sources, and diversity statement.

-• The uploaded abstract can be in the following formats:.doc;.docx
+• The uploaded abstract can be in the following formats: .doc or .docx.

 Additional Guidelines for Sections

-Authors names should include the full formal name of all authors.
+Author names should include the full formal name of all authors.
 Do not solely use initials.
-Published name format preferred.
+Published name format is preferred.

 • Authors are encouraged to identify the presenting author and, if accepted, which authors would like to be considered and are eligible for early career awards and LMIC travel awards.

-• At the time of abstract submission, the presenting author is asked to provide a brief bio (limited to 50 words) and headshot.
+• At the time of abstract submission, the presenting author is asked to provide a brief bio, limited to 50 words, and a headshot.

-• Authors should provide 3 keywords to aid in reviewer content match.
+• Authors should provide three keywords to aid in reviewer content match.

-• The Scientific Program Committee in recent years added diversity as a review criterion.
+• The Scientific Program Committee has added diversity as a review criterion.
 We ask submitters to suggest ways that their submissions promote and reflect diversity in terms of excellence in scientific merit content as well as representation from authors from minoritized groups.
-ISPNE embraces an inclusive definition of diversity including but not limited to gender/sex, cultural or ethnic diversity, LMIC authors, disabilities, disadvantaged background.
-Diversity review criteria is limited to 50 words or less and does not count against abstract word counts.
+ISPNE embraces an inclusive definition of diversity including but not limited to gender/sex, cultural or ethnic diversity, LMIC authors, disabilities, and disadvantaged background.
+The diversity review criterion is limited to 50 words or less and does not count against abstract word counts.

 Abstract Submission Notifications and Award Decisions

-The Scientific Program Committee who evaluates abstract submissions are not provided with author information, bio/headshot, diversity statements, or award eligibility in order to ensure a fair and impartial review via single-blinded peer review.
+The Scientific Program Committee members who evaluate abstract submissions are not provided with author information, bio/headshot, diversity statements, or award eligibility in order to ensure a fair and impartial review via single-blinded peer review.

-Notification about decisions for abstract acceptance is sent on or about May 15, 2026 to permit sufficient time for travel decisions.
-Late breaking submissions will be accepted for rejected symposia entries; however, rejected individual abstracts will not be considered for late breaking submissions without extenuating circumstances (e.g., new data).
+Notification about decisions for abstract acceptance will be sent in mid-June 2026 to permit sufficient time for travel decisions.
+Late-breaking submissions will be accepted for rejected symposia entries; however, rejected individual abstracts will not be considered for late-breaking submissions without extenuating circumstances, such as new data.

 Decisions about Awards and Accolades